ecoquestsg/lego-pdf-2-metadata-pipeline/README.md

 ## Step 4 — Check output
 - Final JSON file will be stored in: lego-rawdoc-objects/by-doc-id/
-- Title alias file will also be stored in: lego-rawdoc-objects/by-title/ These JSON files are local, already created inside this repo.
+- Title alias file will also be stored in: lego-rawdoc-objects/by-title/

 # Output Structure